shresthashim/chat-app/README.md

 # ChatHub

 ChatHub: A real-time chat app built with MERN stack, deployed on Vercel.
 Enjoy instant messaging using Socket.IO integration.
-Connect effortlessly and chat in real-time on ChatHub!
 ## Setting Up React Project for ChatHub

 STEP 1: Create a new React project using Vite's Template